 - How much has this model reduced the types of problems or incidents it is supposed to predict?

 - In training data sets, how often has the model accurately predicted an incident related to a particular change?

 - Does this model agree with other risk evaluation reports and human anecdotal observations?

-Models that have a high degree of inaccuracy or a low signal-to-noise ratio may need to be adjusted to account for their “house effect,” similar to how certain political poll aggregators adjust for polls that tend to go beyond the expected margin of error consistently.
+Models that have a high degree of inaccuracy or a low signal-to-noise ratio may need to be adjusted to account for their “house effect,” similar to how certain political poll aggregators adjust for polls that tend to go consistently beyond the expected margin of error.